 Ava’s body responded to intermittent chemotherapy and after Dr. Brown fought for Ava to be part of a trial, she was accepted into the CAR T-cell Trial at Children’s Hospital of Philadelphia.
 By April 2017, Ava received her own, genetically-engineered T- cells, and went into full remission.

-She remained in good health until early 2019, when Ava began battling a number of infections.
-The last blood infection in July 2019 proved to be too much for young Ava’s body, and she passed away on July 23, 2019.
+Ava remained in good health until she relapsed for the 5th time in November of 2018.
+With Dr. Brown’s help, Ava went into a 6th remission and she went inpatient at Hopkins for her second bone marrow transplant on Feb.
+14, 2019.
+After almost six months of complications and infections, Ava lost her cancer battle due to transplant-associated thrombotic mircoangiopathy (TA-TMA) on July 23, 2019.
+TA-TMA is treatable condition, but only if caught early enough.
 The whole CCF community is heartsick to see cancer take yet another brave young child, but she will continue to be an inspiration for us, the researchers, and supporters as we continue to fight for a cure.

 Watch The Daniels Family’s story from 2017 here: https://youtu.be/KaROnvmz5gMc.